 Advantages of Four-Bedroom Plans

-1. Lots of space for everyone - whether it’s in their own bedrooms, in the living/dining areas, family room, and outdoor living spaces
+1. Lots of space for everyone - whether it’s in their bedrooms, in the living/dining areas, family room, and outdoor living spaces

 2. Flexibility of design – There are options for split-bedroom layouts in one-story plans, with the master suite at one corner and the other bedrooms at the opposite side.
 In two-story homes, the master suite is usually on the main level and the three bedrooms on the second floor.

 3. Versatility – Four-bedroom plans provide more options when it comes to special features and other amenities.
-They can be modified to construct outdoor living spaces like porches, decks, patios, and balconies to suit a person’s lifestyle.
+They can be modified to construct outdoor living spaces like porches, decks, patios, and balconies to suit their lifestyle.
 Extra rooms can be renovated or converted into special areas like craft/hobby rooms, exercise corners, studies, dens, entertainment centers, etc.